aaronpriven/actium/doc/AtStopSchedules.md

 Once the sign is ready we print it on a large-format inkjet printer.
 AC Transit has two, an Epson Stylus Pro 10600 purchased several years ago, and a newer Epson Stylus Pro 11880 purchased as part of our MTC work.
 Each uses Epson color-fast ink; we have not had problems with fading, even in color.
 We use a special resin-coated, UV- and water-resistant paper (Paper #4301 by Cartolith Group).
 This paper does not require lamination for outdoor use.

 Since we have many different sizes of cases, we order the paper cut in rolls to size – different widths for each size of sign.
 The large-format inkjet printers have cutting blades that cut the roll paper at the page border.
 The upshot is that what comes out of the large-format inkjet printer is ready to post.
 We log the printing of the insert in our database, package them and send them to the appropriate installation crew.

+## COPYRIGHT & LICENSE

+Copyright 2011-2017

+The Actium system is free software; you can redistribute it and/or modify it under the terms of either:

+* the GNU General Public License as published by the Free Software Foundation; either version 1, or (at your option) any later version, or

+* the Artistic License version 2.0.

+This system is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.